jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 #### Calculator Logic: 15%

--  15%: All calculator methods are implemented and detect success and failure conditions as appropriate.
+-  15%: All calculator methods are implemented and detect success and failure conditions as appropriate, returning a Results object to the client.
+Calculator logic is not split between the logic module and the UI module.

 #### Calculator Unit Tests: 25%

 -  2.5%: The unit test module references the calculator logic.
-Calculator logic is *not* tightly coupled with unit test logic.
 Test logic and calculator logic are strictly separated between the unit test and calculator logic modules.
 -  15%: All calculator methods have one or more related unit tests.
-All paths are tested, including success and failure paths.
-All unit tests follow the naming convention from the specification and implement the AAA pattern.
+All branches are tested, including success and failure paths.
+All unit tests follow the UnitOfWork_StateUnderTest_ExpectedBehavior naming convention from the specification and implement the AAA pattern.
 -  7.5%: All calculator logic achieves 100% test coverage (as demonstrated in your IDE during your video demonstration).
 Coverage must test all logic, so carefully review code for 100% path coverage (including ternary conditions, if present).

 #### Web Server App: 15%

--  2.5%: The web server app references the calculator logic.
-Calculator logic is *not* tightly coupled with UI logic.
+-  5%: The web server app references the calculator logic.
 UI logic and calculator logic are strictly separated between the web app and the calculator logic module.
--  5%: The web server app can perform single and double operand operations such as add (2 operands) and sin (single operand).
--  2.5%: The web server app can show error conditions such as division by zero, returning "Not a Number."
+-  5%: The web server app can show error conditions returned from the logic module such as an empty list or a non-numeric value in a list or an improperly formed input line.
 -  2.5%: The web server app implements a clear function to reset the app to the default state.
--  2.5%: The web server app user interface matches the specifications, including layout, colors, and navigation.
+-  2.5%: The web server app's user interface, including layout, colors, and navigation, matches the specifications.

 #### End-to-End Testing: 10%

 -  2.5%: The end-to-end-test module does not directly reference the web server module (or the calculator logic and unit test modules).
-The end-to-end test module only references the web server module via the running server's URL.
+The end-to-end test module only references the web server module *via* the running server's URL.
 -  7.5%: All end-to-end tests listed in the specification are written and operational.
 All end-to-end tests follow the method naming convention from the specification.

 #### Extra Credit: Static Analysis: 5%

 -  5%: Perform static analysis via SonarQube Community Edition.
-Include your analysis per the specification in your documentation and video presentation.
+Include your analysis in your documentation and video presentation, per the specification.

+> [!NOTE]
+>
+> You must complete all Static Analysis requirements to receive extra credit.
+This section is all or nothing.

+> [!NOTE]
+>
-*You must complete every other section of the project to be eligible for extra credit in this section.
-Do not skip one section with the intention of making up for the loss with this section.*
+> You must complete every other section of the project to be eligible for extra credit in this section.
+Do not skip one section with the intention of making up for the loss with this section.

-*You must complete all  Static Analysis requirements to receive extra credit.
-This section is all or nothing.*

 #### Final Presentation: 5%